 The PM methodology adopted is relevant because it results in specific routines (e.g., reporting mechanisms) or practices (e.g., schedules or stand-up meetings) that impact the roles and responsibilities of project team members and project managers.
 In accordance with existing research that investigates the relationship between organizational culture and agile methodology (Strode et al., 2009), we compared the PM methodology used in the eight case organizations with their organizational cultures and leadership styles identified.
 The results are somewhat mixed.
-While the Australian organizations all used some combination of Waterfall and agile methodologies.
+While the Australian organizations all used some combination of Waterfall and agile methods, the Indian organizations predominantly used traditional PM methodologies.